 - Home Decorating

-- Pottery – Look for a local pottery shop that offers classes so you don’t have to invest in expensive equipment right away.
+- Pottery – Look for a pottery shop in your local area that offers classes so you don’t have to invest in expensive equipment right away.

 - Cookie decorating